body-neutral, anti-racist, gender-affirming

 Additionally,

 César is in maintenance therapy until summer 2025 and is, as a result, immunocompromised.
-In addition to that, one of our core values is community care, which involves doing everything we can to minimize the transmission of infectious illnesses.
-Therefore, (k)n95 grade masks and proof of up-to-date vaccination continue to be required for all clients.
+That said, this about more than that.
+One of our core values is community care, which involves doing everything we can to minimize the transmission of infectious illnesses.
+Therefore, (K)N95 grade masks are required throughout the session and clients are requested to be up-to-date with COVID-19 vaccination.
 Please refer to this infographic from the CDC to see what that means for you, and feel free to reach out with any questions.